learn-academy-2020-bravo/battleship-chan-tom/README.md

 X8.
 As a user I have a limit of 25 torpedoes to hit all ships, and when I run out I have lost the game.

-9. As a user if I lose, I can see where the ships were, so that I know there were actual ships on the board.
+X9.
+As a user if I lose, I can see where the ships were, so that I know there were actual ships on the board.

 ### Second Epic

-1. As a user I can see how many torpedoes I have left instead of how many I have used.
+X1.
+As a user I can see how many torpedoes I have left instead of how many I have used.

-2. As a user I don't have ships that touch, so that there is always space between ships.
+X2.
+As a user I don't have ships that touch, so that there is always space between ships.

-3. As a user I can torpedo a 5 block ship, so that the game is diverse.
+X3.
+As a user I can torpedo a 5 block ship, so that the game is diverse.

-4. As a user I can torpedo two 4 block ships, so that the game is diverse.
+X4.
+As a user I can torpedo two 4 block ships, so that the game is diverse.

-5. As a user I can torpedo two 3 block ships,, so that the game is diverse.
+X5.
+As a user I can torpedo two 3 block ships,, so that the game is diverse.

-6. As a user I can torpedo two 2 block ships, so that the game is diverse.
+X6.
+As a user I can torpedo two 2 block ships, so that the game is diverse.ya

-7. As a user I can torpedo one 1 block submarine, so that the game is diverse.
+X7.
+As a user I can torpedo one 1 block submarine, so that the game is diverse.

 ### Third Epic
-1. As a user the ships can be oriented vertical or horizontal but not diagonally, so that there is a diverse placement of ships on the board.
+X1.
+As a user the ships can be oriented vertical or horizontal but not diagonally, so that there is a diverse placement of ships on the board.

-2. As a user I can randomly place the two 4 block ships, one vertical one horizontal, so that there is a diverse placement of 4 block ships on the board.
+X2.
+As a user I can randomly place the two 4 block ships, one vertical one horizontal, so that there is a diverse placement of 4 block ships on the board.

-3. As a user I can randomly place the 3 block ships, one vertical one horizontal, so that there is a diverse placement of 3 block ships on the board.
+X3.
+As a user I can randomly place the 3 block ships, one vertical one horizontal, so that there is a diverse placement of 3 block ships on the board.

-4. As a user I can randomly place the two 2 block ships, one vertical one horizontal, so that there is a diverse placement of 2 block ships on the board.
+X4.
+As a user I can randomly place the two 2 block ships, one vertical one horizontal, so that there is a diverse placement of 2 block ships on the board.

 5. As a user I can see the status of ships I have sunk/not sunk, so that I have an easier way of knowing how many and which ships I left.